vivipolli/xrp-ledger-hackathon/README.md

-# NFT Generator on XRPL with Pinata Integration
+# Hackathon - Preserving Lands Through NFTs on XRP Ledger

 This project issues NFTs as symbolic digital assets representing preservation certificates for landowners who commit to protecting their properties.
 Each NFT is unique and reflects the specific characteristics of the protected land, promoting land preservation through a digital record on the blockchain.
 Additionally, the project introduces tokens that enable direct investments in the preserved lands, fostering the development of sustainable infrastructure.